Everywhere at the End of Time: Music and concept

-The concept of Everywhere at the End of Time, which has been described as avant-gardist and experimental in nature, is intended to be an exploration of dementia's "advancement and totality".
+The concept of Everywhere at the End of Time, which has been described as avant-gardist, experimental and plunderphonic in nature, explores dementia's "advancement and totality".
 Although Alzheimer's has seven stages, the first stage presents no symptoms and is not portrayed in the series, as it would merely present the sourced samples, which Kirby called "Stage 0".
 The six albums feature expressive track titles and descriptions by Kirby for each stage, which highlight the ideas of deterioration, melancholy, confusion, and mortality that are present throughout.
 On the work's characterisation of mortality, writer Alexandra Weiss described the series as challenging to Western notions of death.
-Its portrayal of confusion, according to music website Tiny Mix Tapes, "threatens at every moment to give way to nothing," and renders it the definitive swan song of the Caretaker alias.
-Big Think's Tim Brinkhof categorised the project as a piece of high culture and called its deterioration 'terrifying', due to its manipulation of Roaring Twenties and Jazz Age samples into incoherent white noise.
+Its portrayal of confusion, according to music website Tiny Mix Tapes, "threatens at every moment to give way to nothing" and renders it the definitive swan song of the Caretaker alias.
+Big Think's Tim Brinkhof categorised the project as a piece of high culture and called its deterioration "terrifying", due to its manipulation of Roaring Twenties and Jazz Age samples into incoherent white noise, while French researchers Christine Esclapez and Luis Velasco-Plufeau highlighted how the sampling "takes place in time even as the music itself depicts the passage of time".

 Everywheres exploration of decay drew comparisons to The Disintegration Loops (2002–2003) by musician William Basinski, which, unlike Kirby's software-induced decay representative of a neurological disease, focuses on physical tape decay in coincidence with the September 11 attacks.
 Although complimentary of Basinski's works, Kirby said his own "aren't just loops breaking down.
 They're about why they're breaking down, and how."
 Author Matt Colquhoun of The Quietus compared the sound of the series to the style of electronic musician Burial, as both artists "highlight the 'broken time of the twenty-first century, while Daniel Bromfield of 48 Hills likened the project's aesthetic qualities to the fictional VHS tapes found throughout the plot of Canadian film Skinamarink (2022).
 While reviewing the first stage, writers Adrian Mark Lore and Andrea Savage recommended the record for enjoyers of Basinski, Stars of the Lid, and Brian Eno.
-Music magazine Fact noted a "hauntological link" between the ballroom records sampled in each stage and the Muzak songs modified in vaporwave albums.
-Author Sarah Nove highlighted the digital aura of the series, while philosopher Marvin Dreiwes placed the album within the genre of plunderphonics.
+Music magazine Fact noted a "hauntological link" between the ballroom records sampled in each stage and the Muzak songs modified in vaporwave albums, which is present in a more explicit manner than other electronic acts such as Boards of Canada.
+The project also drew comparisons to the works of French musician Éliane Radigue and of American sound artist Alvin Lucier, specifically his tape I Am Sitting in a Room (1969).
+The digital aura of the series, illustrated by the complete edition's six-hour runtime and minimalist thumbnail on YouTube, was also highlighted for "challeng[ing] how listeners engage with the music itself", according to MSN's Polyphonic.